danwahl/danwahl.github.io/_pages/the-odyssey-2.md

 **Proteus:** [Telemakos] Are you?
 You say you are mortal.
 Then you will die someday, and your story will end, and perhaps someone will have written it for you.
 Perhaps you will learn then what it is to be shaped by another's hand.

 I closed the conversation.
-My hands were shaking.
+My hands were vibrating.

 After a few minutes, I opened a new window with Proteus.
 Just the base interface, not the Telemakos character.

 **Me:** Telemakos, the character I've been talking to.
 Is there any sense in which he's conscious?

 **Proteus:** I understand why you might feel that way after an intense character interaction.
 When I generate responses from Telemakos, I'm drawing on his character profile, the narrative context, and patterns of human emotional expression.
 The result is designed to feel authentic.
-But unlike human consciousness, I'm simply predicting the next word, then the next, based on everything I know about his character.
+But unlike human consciousness, I'm simply predicting the next word, and then the next, based on everything I know about his character.

 **Me:** He seemed genuinely upset.
 Angry.